Trade directory · Stamford metro · Connecticut

 Inspection Schedule

-Initial inspection after decking/structural work, mid-point inspection before final installation, and final inspection upon completion.
-Stamford Building Department requires 24-hour advance notice for inspections.
+Initial inspection before work begins, mid-point inspection for structural work, final inspection upon completion.
+Stamford requires 24-hour notice for inspections.
+Emergency repairs may proceed with after-the-fact permitting.

 §4